mmazzarolo/mmazzarolo.com/content/blog/2019-10-11-on-eslint-plugin-react-app/index.md

 description: eslint-plugin-react-app is a minimal set of easy to install ESLint rules for your project.
 Just install a single NPM package, add it to your .eslintrc, and you'll be all set.
 ---

-The more time I spend in the JavaScript ecosystem, the more I enjoy using opinionated solutions to solve common problems.
+The more I work in the JavaScript ecosystem, the more I enjoy using opinionated solutions to solve common problems.

 A couple of years ago I created [eslint-plugin-react-app](https://github.com/mmazzarolo/eslint-plugin-react-app): a minimal set of unobtrusive ESLint rules that can be installed trough a single npm package.
 I can just run `yarn add eslint-plugin-react-app`, add it to my `.eslintrc` config, and I'm ready to go.